galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 >    >    <details>
 >    >    <summary>Click to view answers</summary>
 >    >    <ol type="1">
->    >    <li>The read lengths range from # to # bp</li>
+>    >    <li>The read lengths range from 1 to 99 bp after trimming</li>
->    >    <li>The average quality of base calls remains high throughout a sequencing run.</li>
+>    >    <li>The average quality of base calls does not drop off as sharply at the 3' ends of reads.</li>
 >    >    </ol>
 >    >    </details>
 >    {: .question}
 > {: .hands_on}

-Now that we have trimmed our reads and are fortuante that there is a great reference genome assembly for mouse, we will map our trimmed reads to the genome.
+Now that we have trimmed our reads and are fortuante that there is a reference genome assembly for mouse, we will align our trimmed reads to the genome.

 # Mapping